rust-lang/crates.io/README.md

-# Cargo
+# Cargo Registry

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this application.

 ## Installation